 The municipality has appointed a dedicated person who deals with the issues of gender throughout the district.
 Gender committee has been established and is functional.
-The municipality has established the Men's Sector Forum in championing the gender issues especial in Men.
 The municipality is taking seriously the gender issues and the municipality is working closely with other government departments in facilitating the gender programmes.
 Amongst the programmes and the events that the municipality will facilitate include the following: